My shopping cart

 • Try stirring in some labneh, sour cream, or crème fraîche for an even creamier sauce that tones down the heat a bit.
 Great for young kids.

 • You can always use different spices.
-I find the garlic, cardamom, and cumin to be key to the flavor of this sauce, but please feel free to experiment!
+Isphahan supplies a classic flavor with its garlic, limon omani, and cardamom, but please feel free to experiment!
 I'm playing with riffs on traditional red-pepper and cheese-based zahawiq and will report back.

-• It was excellent on a tostada the next day (pictured): a regular corn tortilla fried crisp in oil, topped with refried black beans, the previous day's extra enchilada filling (shredded chicken and zucchini), pico, avocado zhug, shredded cheese, and sour cream.
+• It was excellent on a tostada the also (pictured): a regular corn tortilla fried crisp in oil, topped with refried black beans, the previous day's extra enchilada filling (shredded chicken and zucchini), pico, avocado zhug, shredded cheese, and sour cream.

 • I fried some leftover basmati rice in butter, with some onions, avo zhug, a couple eggs, and some chives from the garden.
 My kiddo wolfed it down.
 You can also use mayonnaise to fry rice and it gives a wonderful result.

-• It's generally awesome with any egg dish, try shakshuka!
+• It's generally awesome with any egg dish, try it with shakshuka!